open-company/open-company-bot/README.md

 Most of the dependencies are internal, meaning [Leiningen](https://github.com/technomancy/leiningen) will handle getting them for you.
 There are a few exceptions:

-* [Java 12+](http://www.oracle.com/technetwork/java/javase/downloads/index.html) - a Java 12+ JRE is needed to run Clojure
+* [Java](https://openjdk.java.net/) - a Java 12+ JRE is needed to run Clojure
-* [Leiningen](https://github.com/technomancy/leiningen) 2.9.1+ - Clojure's build and dependency management tool
+* [Leiningen](https://github.com/technomancy/leiningen) - Leiningen  2.9.1+ is a Clojure build and dependency management tool
 #### Java

 Your system may already have Java 12+ installed.
 You can verify this with: